mpiotrak/mpiotrak/README.md

 ### Hi there, I'm Marcin, DevSecOps specialist with the fin-tech background 👋

-- 🌱 I’m currently learning: golang and whatever is trending on [roadmap]!
+- 🌱 I’m currently learning: Golang and whatever is trending on DevOps [roadmap]!
 - 💬 My motto: "Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it" ;)
-- 🥅 2022 Goals: read at least half of the saved bookmarks!
+- 🥅 2023 Goals: read at least half of the bookmarks I saved in 2022 ... :)
 - ⚡ Fun fact: I actually like writing documentation :)

 ### Check out my (awesome-wannabe) repositories!